Victorian Era (1837 - 1901)

 Folding fans, decorated with painted scenes were an important accessory.
 Smelling salts were carried in small scent bottles, as well as pocket watches and whole belt chatelaines with a thimble, small scissors, button hooks and trinkets all on little chains.
 For middle- and upper class women, protecting the complexion from a sun tan meant that gloves and parasols remained as important as they had been in the Regency and before.

-Victorian era shoes, Otago Museum Dunedin, New Zealand.
+Victorian-era shoes, Otago Museum Dunedin, New Zealand.
 Photo: Epochs of Fashion

 Shoes: